samkayz/teamapt-monnify/README.md

               }
             }

-10. GET TRANSFER DETAILS: To get the details of a single transfer,  you will need to call the endpoint below:
+10. GET TRANSFER DETAILS: It's advisable to verify the status of your transaction before awarding value. this will allow you to be sure that transaction is successful or not.
+To get the details of a single transfer,  you will need to call the endpoint below:

             get_transfer = monnify.get_transfer_details(
               merchant_credential,